-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE.

-The Company's officers and directors, and persons who own more than ten percent of a registered class of the Company's equity securities, are required to file reports of ownership and changes in ownership of the Company's equity securities with the Commission and the New York Stock Exchange.
+The Company's executive officers and directors, and persons who own more than ten percent of a registered class of the Company's equity securities, are required to file reports of ownership and changes in ownership of the Company's equity securities with the Commission and the New York Stock Exchange.
 Copies of those reports must also be furnished to the Company.

-Based solely on a review of the copies of reports furnished to the Company and written representations that no other reports were required, the Company believes that during fiscal 1996 its officers, directors and greater than tenpercent beneficial owners complied with such filing requirements other than Mr. George Sappenfield, who inadvertantly filed two reports relating to four transactions in Common Stock after the due date therefor, and the Bella Wexner 1996 Charitable Remainder Unitrust, which inadvertantly filed one report relating to one transaction in Common Stock after the due date therefor.
+Based solely on a review of the copies of reports furnished to the Company and written representations that no other reports were required, the Company believes that during fiscal 1997 its executive officers, directors and greater than ten-percent beneficial owners complied with such filing requirements.